ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262200 Low-Voltage Transformers.md

 1. DELIVERY, STORAGE, AND HANDLING
    1. Temporary Heating:
       1. Apply temporary heat according to manufacturer's written instructions within the enclosure of each ventilated-type unit, throughout periods during which equipment is not energized and when transformer is not in a space that is continuously under normal control of temperature and humidity.

-1. PRODUCTS
+## PRODUCTS

-1. Dry-Type Distribution Transformers (500 kVA And Below)*   1.
-Manufacturers:
+1. Dry-Type Distribution Transformers (500 kVA And Below)
-      1.
+	1. Manufacturers:
    1. Siemens Energy & Automation, Inc
    1. Cutler-Hammer
    1. GE Company, GE Industrial Systems
    1. Square D
 	1. General:
-      1.
    1. Provide general purpose, factory-assembled, ventilated, dry-type, 60-hertz distribution transformers of voltages, phases, and power capacities as indicated on the drawings.
    1. Comply with NEMA ST 20 and TR 1; ANSI C57.12.50; IEEE C57.12.01, C57.12.91, C57.94; UL 506 and 1561.
    1. Comply with NEMA TP-1, Class 1 efficiency levels, tested according to NEMA TP-2.
    1. Windings:
       1. Provide aluminum transformer windings, rated 30 kVA to 500 kVA, with 220°C insulation and with a maximum temperature rise of 115°C.
    1. Sound Rating:
-      1.
    1. Comply with the following maximum sound levels as measured per NEMA ST 20:
-      1.
     1. kVA Rating Max.
 Sound Level
     1. 10-50 45 dBa
     1. 51-150 50 dBa